 Alaminos City to Lucap Wharf

 From Alaminos City, ride a tricycle to Lucap Wharf, the jump-off to Hundred Islands National Park.
 You will have to wait until the tricycle is full.
-Fare is Php 15 per person.
+The fare is Php 15 per person.
 But if you want, you can also hire the tricycle for Php 150.
-It can accommodate up to 6 persons.
+It can accommodate up to 6 people.

 Preliminaries and Arrangements